northword/zotero-format-metadata/README.md

 ### Look up the place of the university according to its name

-The plug-in has a built-in list of universities in mainland China and their locations.
+The plugin has a built-in list of universities in mainland China and their locations.
 For the thesis items, the location is filled in according to the university of the thesis, which is helpful to meet the requirement of GB/T 7714-2015 for the thesis to show the location [^gb7714].

 [^gb7714]: Chinese GB/T 7714-2015: http://www.cessp.org.cn/a258.html

 ### Fill in the language of the item according to its title

-The plug-in determines the language of an item based on its title.
+The plugin determines the language of an item based on its title.
 Mixing "et al" and "等" in CSL by setting the Language field [^csl-etal] .

 [^csl-etal]: https://github.com/redleafnew/Chinese-STD-GB-T-7714-related-csl#%E5%A6%82%E4%BD%95%E4%BD%BF%E7%94%A8